Made like a

 Make an oval box with a lid in a several sizes and depths.
 The technique used to make these boxes is based on the band boxes popular in the 19th century, and is well-suited to making boxes with curves, like this oval box.
 This is an elegant box that will complement that special gift.
 In fact, a well-made and decorated oval box is a gift unto itself.

-Read more about Yankee band boxes.
+Read more about Yankee band boxes at the end of this project.

 Here's what you need: